brainhackorg/brainhack_cloud/content/en/admins/users.md

 Go back to `Identity` and click on `Policies`.
 Click `Create Policy`.
 Name the policy like the group and compartment just created.
 The description is the Github issue link.
-You can either use the policy builder or switch to manual.
+You can either use the policy builder (Compartment Management -> Let compartment admins manage the compartment) or switch to manual.
 The resulting policy needs to be
 `Allow group REPLACEWITHGROUPNAME to manage all-resources in compartment REPALCEWITHCOMPARTMENTNAME`.
 Make sure that the compartment "projects" is selected because we want this policy on the projects level (not in root!).